microsoft/PTVS/Python/Product/WFastCgi/README.rst

 series of dotted names that are optionally called with no parameters.
 When resolving the handler, the following steps are used:

-1. As many names as possibleare loaded using ``import``.
+1. As many names as possible are loaded using ``import``.
 The last name is never imported.

 2. Once a module has been obtained, each remaining name is retrieved as an attribute.
 If ``()`` follows the name, it is called before getting the